Digital Inclusion Lab

 in action

-Hands-on immersive learning connects abstract accessibility principles to real-life challenges faced by disabled and older users.
+Immersive learning connects abstract accessibility principles to real-life challenges faced by people with different access needs.

 Supportive